StarRocks/starrocks/loading/SparkLoad.md

 * `spark.hadoop.yarn.resourcemanager.hostname.rm-id`: For each rm-id, specify the hostname corresponding to the resource manager.
 * `spark.hadoop.yarn.resourcemanager.address.rm-id`: For each rm-id, specify `host:port` for the client to submit jobs to.
 * Other parameters are optional, refer to [Spark Configuration](http://spark.apache.org/docs/latest/configuration.html)
 * **working_dir**: The directory used by ETL.
-Required if      Spark is used as an ETL resource.
+Required if      Apache Spark™ is used as an ETL resource.
 For example: `hdfs://host:port/tmp/starrocks`.
 * **broker**: Broker name.
-Required if Spark is used as an ETL resource.
+Required if Apache Spark™ is used as an ETL resource.
 You need to use the `ALTER SYSTEM ADD BROKER` command to complete the configuration in advance.
 * `broker.property_key`: Information (e.g.authentication information) to be specified when the broker reads the intermediate file generated by the ETL.

 **For example**：